8 reasons why digital marketers need need need granularity (from experts at Kabam, Yelp, Nexon, Postmates, & N3twork)

 “Now we’re making as many playables as possible,” Woodward says.
 “If you’re not games, think about other ways you can make interactive ad units.
 The rest of us are… you won’t be in the game if you’re not.”

 Granularity isn’t just a nice-to-have.
-It’s an essential attribute for marketers who want to scale profitably.
+It’s an incredibly useful attribute for marketers who want to scale profitably.

-Dig deeper into granularity: See how the best growth marketers achieve it with ease.
+Dig deeper: See how the best growth marketers succeed.